-The snow-covered peaks of the Dolomites provide a stunning backdrop to the unique Italian city of Bolzano in winter and its Christmas market is one of the oldest in Italy.
+The snow-covered peaks of the Dolomites provide a stunning backdrop to the unique Italian city of Bolzano in winter, and its Christmas market is one of the oldest in Italy.

-Bolzano Christmas Market
+Bolzano Christmas Market 2024 and South Tyrol in Winter

-Dates and Location
+Dates and Location – Confirmed

-Bolzano Christmas Market dates: 28th November 2024 to 6th January 2025 (unconfirmed).
+Bolzano dates: 28th November 2024 to 6th January 2025 (confirmed).
+Verify the schedule here.

 Location: Piazza Walther.

-Opening times: 10am to 7pm.
+Opening times:

 Christmas Eve: 10am at 2pm.